Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 The `Dependencies` is a class that aggregates the `Dependency`s for all 3-rd party services.
 The `Dependencies` instance is injected into the `Doctor` class to retrieve the `Dependency` information on some 3-rd party service via the `.getFor(service: String)` method, where `service` is the name of that service.

-##### DependenciesFactory and DependenciesConstants
+##### DependenciesFactory

 The `DependenciesFactory` is a factory class responsible for creating the `Dependencies` instances.

-The `DependenciesFactory` gets the path to the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) document from the `DependenciesConstants` and then parses the document into a `Map`.
+The `.create(fromFile: String)` method of the `DependenciesFactory` takes the path to the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) source file as a parameter and then parses the document into a `Map`.

 ##### DoctorCommand